doc4d/docs/docs/Concepts/classes.md

 // The generateDataLocally() function is executed locally
 $info:=$singleton.generateDataLocally()

-ASSERT($info.message="I have been executed on 4")
+ASSERT($info.message="I have been executed on 4 and instantiated on 4")

 // The generateDataOnServer() function is executed on the server
-// Thus an instance of the singleton is created on the server and the constructor is triggered
+// Thus an instance of the singleton is created on the server
 $info:=$singleton.generateDataOnServer()
-ASSERT($info.message="I have been executed on 5")
+ASSERT($info.message="I have been executed on 5 and instantiated on 5")
 ```

 ### Examples (ORDA data model functions)